-Author has written 6 stories for Assassin's Creed, Elder Scroll series, and Dragon Age.
+Author has written 7 stories for Assassin's Creed, Elder Scroll series, Dragon Age, and Fable.

 This has easily become my favorite story in progress.
 It's in a fandom that I'm comfortable with, as RPGs are my favorite type of games.
 NU takes place in TESV: Skyrim, but there are several twists to the characters, plotlines, etc. I want to incorporate that feeling of companionship into my writing, and I also want to experiment with character development and indirect characterization.
 I was influenced by the smooth dialogue Dragon Age has, and I want to give that a shot.

 I am a kufta-eating, baguette-loving, beer-drinking woman in her twenties.
-That is to say, I'm Armenian, French, and Irish (no, I do not drink).
+Now that those stereotypes are out of the way, that is to say, I'm Armenian, French, and Irish (no, I do not drink).

 I believe in Evolution, but yet I have faith in God.
 Suffice to say, I believe in Crevolution.